Provizanta/ansible-role-shell/README.md

     history: <settings in uppercase/lowercase format not containing the HIST prefix along with a value>

-    shopt: <key-value pairs of shopt setting and a boolean value indicating whether to set or unset the option>
+    shopt: <key-value pairs of shopt setting and a boolean value indicating the options's desired status - set or unset>

     alias: <key-value pairs of aliases>

+    functions: <key-value pairs of function group and a boolean value indicating the group's desired presence>

 Dependencies
 ------------